nescitus/LizardBrain/README.md

 LizardBrain is the dumbest possible implementation of neural network as chess evaluation function.

-To work, it needs lizard_weights.bin in the same folder as the engine.
+To work, it needs quantized.bin in the same folder as the engine.

-Strength is about 2600 CCRL, based on beating Rodent 0.11.
+Strength is about 2700 CCRL, based on getting equal result against Fruit 2.1